Exercise and Coronary Artery Disease

 • In 1998, researchers at the Cooper Institute reported that cardiovascular mortality decreased as fitness level increased in 25,000 men.
 This trend held true regardless of their cholesterol level (Farrell SW, et al. 1998).

 • In November 2012, a subsequent study from the Cooper Institute was published in Medicine and Science in Sports and Exercise.
 Nearly 41,000 men were monitored for an average of 17 years.
-The investigators found that high degrees of aerobic fitness substantially reduced the risk of death from coronary heart disease regardless of what a person's LDL-cholesterol level was.
+The investigators found that high degrees of aerobic fitness substantially reduced the risk of death from coronary artery disease regardless of what a person's LDL-cholesterol level was.
 In fact, a person with an LDL-cholesterol of < 100 mg/dL but with a poor degree of fitness had a greater risk than a person with a very high LDL level of > 190 mg/dL and a high degree of aerobic fitness (Farrell SW, et al. 2012)!

 • Separately, Steven Blair, PED, a researcher at the University of South Carolina, analyzed data from over 50,000 patients studied at the Cooper Institute.
 He calculated how much each risk factor contributed to death in these patients.
 He concluded that "poor aerobic fitness level" is a greater contributor to the risk of cardiovascular death than are any of the traditional risk factors that clinical medicine currently monitors, eg., cholesterol levels, presence of diabetes or obesity, and even smoking.
 He found that poor aerobic fitness accounted for 16-17% of deaths whereas high cholesterol levels were responsible for only 2-4% (Blair SN.
 2009).
 (In the graph below, aerobic fitness level is identified as "CRF": cardiorespiratory fitness.)